vdae2304/Metodos-Numericos/Documentacion/Broadcasting and indexing.md

 template <class T, size_t Rank>
 tensor<typename tensor<T, Rank>::value_type, 1>
-flatten(const tensor<T, Rank> &a, bool row_major);
+flatten(const tensor<T, Rank> &a, layout_t order);
 ```

 Parameters

 * `a` Tensor-like object to flatten.
-* `row_major` Whether to flatten the elements in row-major order (i.e., from
+* `order` Whether to flatten the elements in row-major order or column-major
-first axis to last axis) or column-major order (i.e., from last axis to first
-axis).
-Defaults to the same order as stored in memory.
+order.
+Defaults to the same layout as stored in memory.

 Returns